Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Can a foreign-owned company buy property in Croatia?

-Some Americans do use Croatian company structures (similar to a d.o.o., which is the Croatian equivalent of an LLC) to hold property in Croatia, particularly when they plan to rent the property to tourists or want to simplify co-ownership among multiple investors.
+Some Americans do use Croatian-registered companies (typically a d.o.o., which is the Croatian equivalent of an LLC) to hold property, especially when they plan to do short-term tourist rentals, share ownership with partners, or when they want to buy agricultural land that individuals from non-EU countries cannot purchase directly.

 Thinking of buying real estate in Croatia?